+Number of

-Interest Rate Derivative Number of Instruments Notional Amount
+Interest Rate Derivative Instruments Notional Amount

 Interest Rate Swaps 9 \$1.5 billion

 Interest Rate Caps 3 \$383.2 million

-The carrying value of our interest rate swap agreements, at fair value, is a net liability balance of \$13.0 million at June 30, 2011, of which \$15.5 million is included in other liabilities and accrued distributions and \$2.5 million is included in deferred costs and other assets.
+The carrying value of our interest rate swap agreements, at fair value, is a net liability balance of \$13.0 million at June 30, 2011, of which \$15.5 million is included in other liabilities and accrued dividends and \$2.5 million is included in deferred costs and other assets.
 The carrying value of our interest rate swap agreements was a net liability balance of \$19.5 million at December 31, 2010.
 The interest rate cap agreements were of no net value at June 30, 2011 and December 31, 2010 and we generally do not apply hedge accounting to these arrangements.

 We are also exposed to fluctuations in foreign exchange rates on financial instruments which are denominated in foreign currencies, primarily in Japan and Italy.
 We use currency forward contracts to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and net investments.
 Currency forward contracts involve fixing the Yen:USD or Euro:USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
 The currency forward contracts are typically cash settled in US dollars for their fair value at or close to their settlement date.
-Approximately \(\frac{\pmathbf{4}}{4}.0\) billion remains as of June 30, 2011 for all forward contracts.
-We entered into Yen:USD forward contracts during 2009 for approximately \(\frac{\pmathbf{3}}{3}\) billion that we expect to receive through October 2012.
-In 2011, we entered into additional Yen:USD forward contracts for approximately \(\frac{\pmathbf{3}}{3}.8\) billion that we expect to receive through October 1, 2013.
-The June 30, 2011 net liability balance related to these forwards was \(\frac{\pmathbf{3}}{3}.8\) million, of which \(\frac{\pmathbf{3}}{3}.9\) million is included in other liabilities and accrued distributions and \(\frac{\pmathbf{3}}{3}.1\) million is included in deferred costs and other assets.
+Approximately \(\frac{\pmanage}{4}\)4.0 billion remains as of June 30, 2011 for all forward contracts.
+We entered into Yen:USD forward contracts during 2009 for approximately \(\frac{\pmanage}{3}\)3 billion that we received through April 2011 and we entered into Yen:USD forward contracts during 2010 for \(\frac{\pmanage}{1}\)1.7 billion that we expect to receive through October 2012.
+In 2011, we entered into additional Yen:USD forward contracts for approximately \(\frac{\pmanage}{3}\)3.8 billion that we expect to receive through October 1, 2013.
+The June 30, 2011 net liability balance related to these forwards was \(\frac{\pmanage}{3}\)0.8 million, of which \(\frac{\pmanage}{3}\)0.9 million is included in other liabilities and accrued dividends and \(\frac{\pmanage}{3}\)0.1 million is included in deferred costs and other assets.
 We have reported the changes in fair value for these forward contracts in earnings.
 The underlying currency adjustments on the foreign-denominated receivables are also reported in income and generally offset the amounts in earnings for these forward contracts.